 SCREEN: In the m/z calibration settings, a preloaded tuning mix profile in the reference list box is selected.

 To calibrate, load the syringe for the TOF with a tuning mix solution [1].
-In the calibration mode on the right side of the window, set the various calibration types.
-Switch between linear, quadratic, and enhanced quadratic to achieve the best score as close to 100% as possible [2].
+In the calibration mode on the right side of the window, select between linear, quadratic, and enhanced quadratic to achieve the best score and click calibrate to get as close to 100% as possible [2].

 Talent drawing tuning mix solution from a labeled vial to the TOFsyringe.

-SCREEN: The calibration types being set under the calibration mode Several calibration types between linear, quadratic, and enhanced quadratic are being selected until the highest score close to 100% is achieved.
+SCREEN: The calibration types being set under the calibration mode linear, quadratic, and enhanced quadratic are being selected until the highest score close to 100% is achieved.

 Next, calibrate for mobility following the steps demonstrated previously for calibrating m/z [1].
 Once calibrated, save the MS method by selecting the Method tab on the top bar.
 In the drop-down menu, select Save As to generate a new MS method file [2].